Creative Writing, Master of Arts

 Concentration in Screenwriting

 The Concentration in Screenwriting teaches screenwriting for both film and television.
 Each semester pairs an intensive analytical course with an intensive generative writing course.
 The concentration emphasizes story and scene structure, visual storytelling, character development, development of concept and theme, genre, dialogue-never forgetting that a screenplay is a document that will ultimately be translated to the screen.
 Through regular mentorship, students refine and consolidate their own best writing practices.
-As the culmination of their work, M.A. students complete a capstone project and present it at their final Summer Residency.
+As the culmination of their work, M.A. students complete a capstone project and present it at their final summer residency.

 The M.A.
 Concentration in Screenwriting requires the following 30 credits: